Accredited, High-Quality Sensory Integration Courses

 Chairperson: Rosalind Rogers

 Rosalind has an enviable track record of working to develop national standards of high quality education.
 She was on the UK’s Quality Assurance Agency’s group which developed the first Benchmark Statements for pre-registration health courses.
 She led the development of the UK Standards for Work-based Learning for Speech and Language Therapy and represented the UK professional body, the Royal College of Speech and Language Therapists, to develop the Health and Care Professional Council’s Standards for Education and Training.
 She was a Partner for the UK Regulator, the Health and Care Professions Council, the body that upholds standards in order to protect the public.
-She currently is working with the International Council for Education in Ayres Sensory Integration (ICEASI) to build a consensus for International Standards of Education in ASI.

 In 2011, Rosalind was acknowledged by her profession through the conferment of the award of Fellow of the Royal College of Speech and Language Therapists.
 This honour was bestowed as a consequence of her engagement in a range of leadership roles, the most notable being Chair of the Royal College of Speech and Language Therapists’ Council, where she was commended for her vision in respect of professional development frameworks for health professionals.